solo-io/gloo/projects/gloo/doc/docs/cli/glooctl_create_secret_oauth.md

 ---
 ## glooctl create secret oauth

-Create an OAuth secret with the given name
+Create an OAuth secret with the given name (Enterprise)

 ### Synopsis

 Create an OAuth secret with the given name.
 The OAuth secrets contains the client_secret as defined in RFC 6749.
+This is an enterprise-only feature.

 ```
 glooctl create secret oauth [flags]